 Weight gain

-As we age, our metabolism slows down which will make the needle on the scale slowly rise with every year, sometimes even if you eat clean and exercise.
+As we age, our metabolism slows down, which will make the needle on the scale slowly rise with every year, sometimes even if you eat clean and exercise.
 If you struggle with weight, don’t hesitate to consult with a professional who will help with your diet and workout program.
-Additionally, they will measure your weight distribution (compare the size of your waist to your hips) which can be indicative of certain weight-related health issues in the future.
+Additionally, they will measure your weight distribution (compare the size of your waist to your hips), which can indicate specific weight-related health issues in the future.

 Diabetes

 The risk of Type 2 diabetes increases with age.
-Diabetes is directly connected to obesity and being overweight in your 40s will increase your risk of suffering from increased blood glucose levels.
-Keeping your weight at bay and eating well is one of the best things you can do to prevent diabetes.
+Diabetes is directly connected to obesity, and being overweight in your 40s will increase your risk of suffering from increased blood glucose levels.
+Keeping your weight at bay and eating well is one of the best ways to prevent diabetes.

 Changes in vision